jdoleary/Spellmasons/docs/TasksCurrent.md

 - Freeze + target circle +arrow slowed down the computer when only myself and 1 archer was selected while I was moving around

 ## Stretch Content
+- Daily challenge
+- Idea: way to sacrifice health or mana to your ally
 - Content: Add Copy Soul vs capture soul.
 Capture soul should let you spawn them for no mana cost but they need to be below 25% health to be captured.
 Copy Soul gives you the summon card.
 - Refactor Bolt to "Soul Bind"
 - Magic arrow spell (travels out of range, like ghost arrow)